zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 Return to the “Fields” tab; the two relationships are now listed as fields with a “reference” icon ![](./media/image42.png) indicating the relationship.
-Select the last row, “Product” as shown and click “+ Add Field” to continue.
+Select the last row, “Product” as shown in Figure 2.10.8 and click “+ Add Field” to continue (VBCS adds new fields below the currently selected field).

 ![](./media/image43.png)